The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Cost to replace/renovate: $500 to $3,000

-The lifespan of a refrigerator depends upon many systems continuing to work together, meaning that performing routine maintenance along the way can add years to a fridge’s functional life.
-Since the refrigerator’s job is to keep its contents cold, the heat from its machinery must go somewhere.
-Performing tasks that help dissipate that heat, like vacuuming the condenser coils, which are usually located behind the fridge, and making sure the top of the refrigerator isn’t cluttered, will make the appliance run more efficiently.
+The lifespan of a refrigerator depends upon many internal systems continuing to work together, meaning that performing monthly and annual maintenance can add years to a fridge’s functional life.
+Performing tasks like vacuuming the condenser coils, located behind the fridge, and making sure the top of the refrigerator isn’t cluttered, will make the appliance run more efficiently.

 Even with routine upkeep, however, fridges tend to not function as well after 10 to 13 years.
-Repairs have gotten more expensive as fridges have developed more advanced electrical systems and fancy bells and whistles, such as built-in smart devices.
-Parts are also more expensive, driving up the costs of both repairing and replacing the appliance.
+If a fridge has advanced electrical systems and features, such as built-in smart devices, repairs and replacement parts are more expensive.
+Some signs that it’s time to buy a new refrigerator include constant loud motor noises, food spoiling quickly, and unusual heat from the coils.

 Canva

-Just like refrigerators, dishwashers can be pricey to replace depending on whether they include top-of-the-line features like Wi-Fi capability and multiple wash-cycle options.
-Meanwhile, basic models can cost as little as $250.
-Installation costs are also a factor to keep in mind when replacing a dishwasher: Hiring a professional to put a dishwasher where there wasn’t one before can be expensive, but doing it yourself with existing wiring and pipes can be a cheaper alternative.
+Like refrigerators, dishwashers can be expensive to replace, depending on size, features, and quality.
+Basic dishwasher models can cost as low as $250.
+You’ll also need to budget for additional installation costs, including between $100 to $450 to hire an appliance installation professional.
 Other costs can come from removing an old dishwasher or upgrading older electrical or plumbing systems.

 Dishwasher repairs often involve broken overflow systems, leaks, or ineffective cleaning.
-Performing upkeep tasks like cleaning mineral buildup from the spray arms, cleaning the drain tubes and filters, and replacing leaky seals can prevent more costly repairs, or even the need to replace the entire appliance, down the line.
+Performing upkeep tasks like cleaning mineral buildup from the spray arms, cleaning the drain tubes and filters, and replacing leaky seals can prevent more costly repairs, and extend the life of your dishwasher.

 Canva

-Water heaters often operate in the background, not getting much attention until someone steps into a freezing shower one day, or worse, the tank springs a leak.
-While water heaters built in the 1950s and 1960s often lasted for multiple decades, contemporary tanks usually last around a single decade, depending on how many minerals a home’s water contains and whether cold weather outside means water coming into the home needs more energy to heat up.
+Water heaters often operate in the background of your home, not getting much attention until someone steps into a freezing shower, or worse, the tank springs a leak.
+While water heaters built in the 1950s and 1960s often lasted for multiple decades, contemporary tanks usually last about 10 years, depending on water quality and home location.

 Tankless water heaters are a more recent development in heating technology and operate by heating water when it moves through the waterline instead of storing hot water in limited quantities in tanks.
-These water heaters are more expensive than traditional tank heaters but usually have double the lifespan.
-Luckily, water heaters can sometimes be repaired rather than being replaced altogether: Common repairs include replacing the heating element or fixing water pressure.
+These water heaters are more expensive than traditional tank heaters, costing $2,400 on average, but usually have double the lifespan.
+Luckily, you can typically make minor water heaters repairs rather than replacing it, such as updating the heating element or fixing water pressure.

 Canva